 Earthquake Intensity Map

 People that feel an earthquake may report their experience to the US Geographic Survey.
-Currently, 9 people have reported shaking in 8 places in 2 countries (Peru, Ecuador).We keep updating this article as more ground reports become available.
+Currently, 15 people have reported shaking in 11 places in 3 countries (Peru, Brazil, Ecuador).We keep updating this article as more ground reports become available.
 You may report that you felt this earthquake here.

 Places with most reports: